Jiri-yaki

-A simple taste loved by all
+A simple and comforting treat loved by everyone

-Jiriyaki introduction
+Jiri-yaki introduction

 Other information